bennyrubanov/chessanalysis/README.md

 - How many games have no castling?

 I'm thinking we get it working without elo segmentation, if it's fast enough we can just repeat the analysis with elo filters

-### Edge Cases

-- After a piece is promoted, it is treated as that piece.
-It is not considered a kill

-# Notes

-- No standard deviation